-Scottish Power generates its own electricity, largely through renewable sources.
-Over the past couple of years it has closed its coal-fired power stations and sold off its gas plants.
+Scottish Power generates its own electricity, all through renewable sources.
+Over the past couple of years, it has closed its coal-fired power stations and sold off its gas plants.

-It now claims it will be the first big company to generate only renewable electricity, and that this will happen ‘very soon’.
-Scottish Power was already the largest producer of wind energy in the UK, generating more than 2,000MW.
-Iberdrola Group operates 40 wind farms across the UK, most of which are onshore.
+It now claims it's the first big company to generate only renewable electricity.
+Before that Scottish Power was already the largest producer of wind energy in the UK.
+Iberdrola Group operates over 40 wind farms across the UK, which produce over 2,500MW.

 Scottish Power customer score

-Scottish Power is the lowest ranked of the big traditional energy companies.
-Only small supplier finished with a lower score.
+Scottish Power is the second-lowest ranked of the big traditional energy companies.
+Only finished with a lower score.
 This is the closest to the bottom of the table that Scottish Power has ever finished in our survey.

 Scottish Power score breakdown